Generative power of a protein language model trained on multiple sequence alignments: Methods

-\paragraph{Choosing parameters in the iterative masking procedure.} \cref{fig:scores_iterations} illustrates, in the case of Pfam family PF00153 and for different values of the masking probability $p$, how different properties of the generated MSAs evolve with the number $I$ of iterations in the iterative masking procedure.
-These behaviors are generic across the protein families we studied.
+\paragraph{Choosing parameters in the iterative masking procedure.} \cref{fig:scores_iterations} illustrates, in the case of Pfam family PF00153, for different values of the masking probability $p$, how different properties of the generated MSAs evolve with the number $I$ of iterations in the iterative masking procedure.
 For $p<0.5$, we observe a gradual divergence from the initial natural sequences (\cref{fig:scores_iterations}A-B) and a simultaneous increase of scores (\cref{fig:scores_iterations}C-D, see~\qnameref{sec:Scores} for definitions) and decrease of MSA diversity (\cref{fig:scores_iterations}E), and then a saturation of these various measures, as $I$ increases.
 Our choice $I=200$ is motivated by the fact that plateaus are reached at this point.
-However, the final values of all scores depend on $p$. \cref{fig:contacts_iterations} shows the contact maps inferred by MSA Transformer (using the logistic regression on tied row attentions trained in Ref.~\cite{rao2021msa}) from generated sequences, for various values of $I$ and $p$.
+However, the final values of all scores depend on $p$. \cref{fig:contacts_iterations} shows the contact maps inferred by MSA Transformer (using the logistic regression on tied row attentions trained in Ref.~\cite{rao2021msa}) from generated sequences, for various values of $I$ and $p$, in the case of family PF00153.
 We observe that the contact map characteristic of the protein family of interest gets gradually lost as $I$ is increased for larger values of $p$ (see \cref{fig:scores_iterations}F and \cref{fig:contacts_iterations})).
 These issues when $p$ is increased are understandable, given that the pseudolikelihood loss used for the MLM objective in MSA Transformer ignores dependencies between masked entries.
 We note that despite this, larger values of $p$ yield overall better average HMMER scores~\cite{Eddy1998} and statistical energy scores (for $p<0.5$).
 Our choice of $p=0.1$ is motivated by the fact that this value is close to that employed in the training of the model ($p\approx0.12$)~\cite{rao2021msa}, and that it better preserves contact maps.
 The product $pI$ gives the average number of times that each amino acid of the MSA is changed during the generation process.
 With our choices, each amino acid is masked $20$ times on average.